Melanie Greensmith: Personal life

 Melanie resides on her country estate on the outskirts of Perth with her long-term partner Mark McEntee, co founder of Aussie Rock and Roll power house Divinyls.
-Spreading her time between Sydney, London and Los Angeles.
+She primarily spends her time between Sydney, London and Los Angeles.
 An active animal welfare advocate who raises money for Animal Australia and the Dog Refugee Home Perth.
 Her second passion to fashion is interior decorating and building her property portfolio globally.

 Recognition

-Honoured in the West Australian Museum for her contribution and in and innovation to the fashion industry in 2021.
+Honoured in the West Australian Museum for her contribution and innovation to the fashion industry in 2021.

 In 2008, Greensmith was honoured for her contributions to the Western Australian fashion industry when she was awarded a star on the Western Australia Fashion Walk of Fame on King Street in Perth.